 Raising awareness of Safeguarding issues and equipping children with the skills needed to keep them safe and promote social and emotional well-being are key to our approach.
 This includes the knowledge and skills to stay safe on-line.
-We understand the risks that exist online and have tailored our teaching and support of pupils to their specific needs using the DfE "Teaching Online Safety In School" (June 2019) and the DfE "Education for A Connected World Framework" for age specific advice about the online knowledge and skills that pupils should have at different stages of their lives.
-In addition the school will run regular parent forums to explain and update them on the latest online issues.
+We understand the risks that exist online and have tailored our teaching and support of pupils to their specific needs using the DfE Cyber Security Standards for Schools and "Teaching Online Safety In School" (June 2019) and the DfE "Education for A Connected World Framework" for age specific advice about the online knowledge and skills that pupils should have at different stages of their lives.